-This guide focuses entirely on that side of the Maldives.
+This guide turns its attention solely to that part of the Maldives.

 Cheapest Things to Do in the Maldives